OpenFodder/openfodder/README.md

-      --single-map "MyMap"      Play a single map (default: ) -r, --random                  Generate and play a random map
+      --single-map "MyMap"      Play a single map (default: ) -r, --random                  Generate and play a random map --random-save "MyMap"     Generate and save a random map (default: ) --script "script.js"      Name of script to execute (default: )
 ```

 ##### Hot Keys